 - 1. Treatment courts are encouraged to develop participant handbooks which outline all rules, policies and procedures. - 2.
-A team member (or the individual's attorney) should review with a prospective participant all contract, waivers, policies, procedures, rights and responsibilities before admission to the treatment court.

-- 3. The judge confirms that participants have reviewed and understand all policies, procedures, rights and responsibilities at the time of admission to the treatment court. - 4.
-Utilize Memoranda of Understanding to clearly define the roles of team members. - 5.
-Team members clearly understand their roles (see WATCP, Standard 4) within the treatment court team.
+Contracts, waivers, policies, procedures, rights and responsibilities are reviewed with potential participants prior to admission into the treatment court. - 3.
+The judge confirms that participants have reviewed and understand all policies, procedures, rights and responsibilities at the time of admission to the treatment court. - 4.
+Team members clearly understand their roles within the treatment court team (see WATCP, Standard 4).
 Each discipline on the treatment court team has its own ethical obligations, and each represents diverse professional philosophies and interests.
-Each team member understands and respects the boundaries and responsibilities of other team members (Marlowe & Meyer, 2011). - 6.
+Each team member understands and respects the boundaries and responsibilities of other team members (Marlowe & Meyer, 2011). - 5.
 The team and the participant understand that due process rights within a treatment court are separate from DOC supervision and revocation procedures.